18F/handbook/_pages/how-we-work/tools/github.md

 GitHub is a closed-source platform for [open-source](https://github.com/18F/open-source-policy) communities.
 It allows us to collaborate on documentation and code, both internally and with a broader audience.

+GSA IT has staff that manage GSA's GitHub org.
+See more information about that in [the GSA GitHub documentation](https://github.com/GSA/GitHub-Administration#requesting-access-to-the-gsa-organization).

 ## Documentation

 - [Brief onboarding class about GitHub](/intro-to-github).